Before generating a language, you can add custom words to the Add and remove words. Use the format English word

 To specify what the conlang word will actually be, add = conlang word (in IPA):

 This makes kalisi be the pronunciation of the word (not the surface spelling!)

 If you’ve already generated a language (either by loading a saved language, or by clicking Edit This Language), you can now change the vocabulary in the Add and remove words field.
 Remember to re-generate the language after making changes!
 Click Apply New Changes at the top of the app.

 After clicking Edit This Language, you can remove a dictionary entry by simply deleting the line from the Add and remove words field.
 You can also prevent a word from ever being generated by subtracting the word in Add and remove words:

 Note: When using the subtract method, it is not necessary to write the part-of-speech (unless there are two entries of the word with different parts-of-speech and you only want to remove one of them).

 Derived words are words that are built out of other words.
 For example, “government” is made up of the root verb “govern” and the affix “-ment”.
 We are able to simulate these kinds of words in the Derived words field.
 The format is new word : part-of-speech = existing word-AFFIX.TAG

-Vulgar has various default affixes already populated in the Add or modify affixes feild.
-You can create brand new affixes in this feild.
+Vulgar has various default affixes already populated in the Add or modify affixes field.
+You can create brand new affixes in this field.
 For instance, Vulgar does not automatically create an affix for the opposite of something, as in English’s “un-” prefix.
 So you may choose to create this affix in Add or modify affixes:

 The affix tag name can be whatever you want, but it must be in capitals (to distinguish it from a regular word) and can optionally have numbers or a full stop.

 = Random means Vulgar will randomly create the affix for you.
 You can now use -OPPOSITE on words in the Derived words box: